-- Kantian deontological ethics: what maxims can be universalised without contradiction - including: the categorical and hypothetical imperatives; the categorical imperative first and - second formulations; issues with these arguments. - Aristotle's virtue ethics: the development of a good character, including "the good" pleasure, the function argument and eudaimonia; the role of education/habituation in - developing a moral character; voluntary and involuntary actions and moral responsibility; the - doctrine of the mean and Aristotle's account of vices and virtues; issues with these arguments. - Application of the theories above to the following issues: crime and punishment; war; - simulated killing (within computer games, plays, films, etc); the treatment of animals, deception and the telling of lies.
+• Aristotle's virtue ethics: the development of a good character, including "the good" pleasure, the function argument and eudaimonia; the role of education/habituation in simulated killing (within computer games, plays, films, etc); the treatment of animals, deception and the telling of lies.

+• Application of the theories above to the following issues: crime and punishment; war;

+Philosophy A2 AQA Boards: AQA 2176

-- Cognitivism: ethical language makes claims about reality which are true or false (factstating): - moral realism; ethical language makes claims about mind-independent reality that are true. - Non-cognitivism: ethical language does not make claims about reality which are true or false (fact-stating).
+• Cognitivism: ethical language makes claims about reality which are true or false (factstating);

+moral realism; ethical language makes claims about mind-independent reality that are true.

+• Non-cognitivism: ethical language does not make claims about reality which are true or false

+(fact-stating).